Micro habits (and how to establish them)

 How the session will be structured:

-A YCN coach-facilitator will lead the group through a powerful and practical playbook for productive habit formation, pulling in the perspectives of those participating — and relating them to our individual and collective challenges.
-We'll be sharing tools and techniques to challenge the way you think about your habits, and how they can accelerate and guide you to where you'd like to be.
+A YCN facilitator will lead the group through a powerful and practical playbook for productive habit formation, pulling in the perspectives of those participating — and relating them to our individual and collective challenges.

 Who is the session for?

-Anyone keen to get more done, and bring more purpose and meaning into their days.
+Anyone keen to get more done, and bring more purpose and meaning to their days.